The following types of audits may be required for programmes administered by the Clean Energy Regulator:

 The information required to demonstrate the legal right to carry out the project varies depending on the role or position within the project.

 Where consent is required to demonstrate legal right, evidence provided to the Clean Energy Regulator must include the following information:

 It is noted that where consents were not available at eligibility and relevant to the first offsets report, the initial audit will cover whether the information provided demonstrates legal right.

 An initial audit report must note that legal right has been tested.

-If there is any change or addition to the participant’s legal right to carry out the project at any time after the first project report, the Clean Energy Regulator must be notified and a subsequent audit will cover whether the information provided demonstrates legal right since the change occurred.
+If there is any change or addition to the participant’s legal right to carry out the project at any time after the first offsets report, the Clean Energy Regulator must be notified and a subsequent audit will cover whether the information provided demonstrates legal right since the change occurred.

 Again, it must be noted in the subsequent audit report that legal right has been tested, including over additional sites for aggregated projects.

 The table below outlines the evidence required to be registered as a participant.

 In providing reasonable assurance opinions over projects, auditors must refer to the relevant methods, explanatory statements and method guidance.
 The method determinations can be complex and each poses its own technical questions that a reasonable assurance engagement needs to address.
 The determinations are also subject to periodic change and auditors need to ensure they are accessing the most recent version of them.